ddnexus/pagy-pre/README.md

 # Pagy pre

-This repository contains only the docs for pagy preview.
+This repository contains only the [docs for the LATEST pagy preview](https://ddnexus.github.io/pagy-prev), which may or may not be ahead of the stable pagy.